drkarim/Left-atrial-wall-from-CT/README.md

-# Quick segmentation for atrial wall
+# Segmentation for atrial wall from CT Angiography
 Segmentation of atrial wall using iterative dilation and intensity thresholding

 ## Usage